Li-Heng-LH/kotlin101/kotlin101/README.md

 * **`{}` for lambdas are bolded in Intellij to distinguish from conditionals**
 * `()` is compulsory for fun type declarations, even when there is only one parameter.
 * If `()` shows in fun arguments, it is destructuring declaration.
+* A lambda can be stored in a variable.
+But a `fun` cannot be stored in a variable.
+  This is due to how JVM works under the hood.

 * Kotlin Lambda Syntax
   * A lambda expression is always surrounded by curly braces.